 The three phases of skill development

 Developing a young athlete is not based solely on a given conditioning coach's understanding of scientifically valid measures of motor stimulus, strength training or flexibility exercises.
-In fact, it could be argued that given all of the critical information contained in a textbook on exercise selection, methodology and sensitive period development, that successful coaches will be the ones who can teach and relay information to young athletes well, more so than the coach who merely reads and digests the scientific information offered via clinical research.
-The science of developing an athlete is centred in the particular technical information associated with paediatric exercise science whereas the art of developing a young athlete is based on a coach's' ability to teach.
+It could be argued that given all of the critical information contained in a textbook on exercise selection, methodology and sensitive period development, those successful coaches, will be the ones who can teach and relay information to young athletes well, more so than the coach who merely reads and digests the scientific information offered via clinical research.
+The science of developing an athlete is centred on the detailed technical information associated with paediatric exercise science.
+In contrast, the art of creating a young athlete is based on a coach's ability to teach.

-There are also various misappropriations relating to how young athletes actually learn -
+There are also various misappropriations relating to how young athletes learn -

 Unfortunately, optimal learning does not occur in any of these ways.
 These aforementioned theories fail on several levels: